 Heyuan Guangdong, China Travel Guide

 Local SIM cards are available from China Mobile, China Unicom, and China Telecom.
 A passport is needed for registration.
-Wi-Fi is common, but a VPN is necessary for many international sites.
+Wi-Fi is common, but a VPN is necessary for numerous international sites.

 A few important expressions in Mandarin significantly enhance your interactions with locals and make daily activities smoother.

-Download translation without internet packs and a VPN prior to your arrival.
+Download translation without internet packs and a VPN before you arrive.
 This ensures uninterrupted access and communication, even without internet.

 Monday-Friday, 8:30 AM-12:00 PM & 2:00 PM-5:30 PM.
 Closed weekends.